top of page

 • Carry social impact goals that remain perpetually “next year”

+This is not a character flaw.
+It’s a structural problem.
 When businesses operate in survival mode, even the most sincere mission becomes fragile.

 Margin is often framed as excess or greed.
 In reality, margin is resilience and optionality.
+Healthy economics allow a business to:

 • Pay living wages and retain talent